 So the lessee (the person renting the property) has missed one rent payment, maybe even more, what can the landlord do?

-Most landlords would send a payment reminder to the lessee to remind them to pay the rent.
+Generally, landlords or lessors would give or send a payment reminder to the lessee to remind them to pay the rent.
 Most times the lessee may have missed their rental payments because they forgot to pay it or some other valid reason.
 However, if the rent remains unpaid and the landlord is ready to take a more serious course of action, they should first check the lease agreement (or the sublease agreement) to see what options are available in order to compel the lessee to pay the rent.

 The lease agreement is the document signed by the landlord and the lessee which contains the terms and conditions of the lease.